ucb-stat133/stat133-fall-2019/README.md

 -----

-## 2. Intro to Data Technologies: Data Types, Data Objects.
+## 2. Intro to Data Technologies: Data Types, and Data Objects.

 - :card_index: __Dates__: Sep 04-11
 - :speech_balloon: __Topics__: How do programming languages and computing environments handle data?
-To answer this question we'll discuss basic data types and their implementation in R around vectors and arrays.
-More specifically, we'll focus on fundamental concepts like atomicity, vectorization, recycling, and subsetting.
+To answer this question we'll discuss a couple of fundamental topics such as _data types_ and their implementation in R around _vectors_ and _arrays_.
+More specifically, we'll focus on concepts like atomicity, vectorization, recycling, and subsetting.
 Likewise, we will also describe more generic data objects such as lists.
 - :pencil: __Notes__:
     + [Data Types](slides/stat133-06-data-types.pdf)
     + [Vectors](slides/stat133-07-vectors.pdf)